-In accordance with the guidelines set forth in the Office of Management and Budget (OMB) Circular A-136 and Section 230 of Circular A-11, this report presents the Federal Energy Regulatory Commission's (the Commission, FERC) fiscal year (FY) 2010 audited annual financial statements and program performance report.
+In accordance with the guidelines set forth in the Office of Management and Budget (OMB) Circular No. A-136 and Section 230 of Circular No. A-11, this report presents the Federal Energy Regulatory Commission's (the Commission, FERC) fiscal years (FY) 2011 and 2010 audited annual financial statements and program performance report.
 The financial section includes the Commission's audited balance sheets, statements of net cost, changes in net position, budgetary resources, custodial activity, and notes to the financial statements.
-The performance report section includes performance measurement data for fiscal years 2006 through 2010.
+The performance report section includes performance measurement data for fiscal years 2006 through 2011.
 Additionally, this report includes an overview of the Commission, including its mission and organizational structure.

-This Performance and Accountability Report serves as a guide to the Commission's key initiatives and activities during FY 2010.
-Approximately 1,452 full time equivalents (FTEs) carried out the Commission's mission in FY 2010 using a budget of \$298.0 million.
+This Performance and Accountability Report serves as a guide to the Commission's key initiatives and activities during FY 2011.
+Approximately 1,467 full time equivalents (FTEs) carried out the Commission's mission in FY 2011 using a budget of \$298 million.